kdaniels/gdi-ops/curriculum.md

 Deployment
 * How does code get to servers?
 * How is this related to config management?
+Deploying your own website
+* Configuration, scripting, and the cloud, oh my!

 ## Class 4 - System Architecture
 LAMP stack